zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 ### Enable the use of PassTickets in your External Security Manager (ESM)

 This section applies to users who do not have PassTickets enabled in the system or those who need to define a PassTicket for a new APPLID.
-If you already have an APPLID that you will use to define your API service, skip to the section [Configuring security to allow the Zowe API Gateway to generate PassTickets for an API service](#configuring-security-to-allow-zowe-api-gateway-to-generate-passtickets-for-an-api-service).
+If you already have an APPLID that you intend to use to define your API service, skip to the section [Configuring security to allow the Zowe API Gateway to generate PassTickets for an API service](#configuring-security-to-allow-zowe-api-gateway-to-generate-passtickets-for-an-api-service).

 :::tip
 To validate if a PassTicket is already defined, use the commands that correspond to your ESM.
 If the PassTicket is defined, the access of the zoweuser can be determined.